-Now you’re hearing talk about the phenomenal upsurge in mobile internet usage and are starting to get the niggling feeling that maybe you should do something to make your site more “mobile friendly”.
+Now you’re hearing talk about the phenomenal upsurge in mobile internet usage and are starting to get the niggling feeling that maybe you should do something to make your site more “Mobile friendly for ipad iphone and Android devices”.
 Well your business instinct is guiding you well because if you look at the cold hard facts, you’ll see this is not just up-talk but a massive movement the figures can’t repress.

 For example recent ABS statistics reveal that at 31 Dec 2012, 17.4 million Australians are using the internet on their mobile devices.
 This shows an increase of 7% from 16.2 million at June 2012.
 That’s a 7% increase in 6 months and rising.

 Consumers, whether B2B or B2C are using their mobile devices to research, access information and also purchase while on the go.
 The rise in mobile internet usage brings with it changes in consumer behaviour and changes in consumer expectations.
 To meet those changes your website needs to deliver an experience that is going to be satisfying for your audience.

 So what is the difference between a website that is mobile friendly and one that is not?

 The Standard Website, built only for desktop viewing, is difficult for the user on a mobile device.
 Users have to scroll sideways to view the entire site, the text is too small to read and the buttons are too small and close together resulting in misdirected clicks and an overall frustrating user experience.

 Getting back to your situation though, having invested in a website not that long ago, you really don’t want to commit to the process of rethinking a brand new site, nor do you want to outlay the same expense.
 You want to know straight up … Can my existing site be converted to a mobile website or not?
 Well here’s the weigh-up: